History, tourist information, and nearby accommodation

 Leading off the Terrace is a path that leads through a stone wall to a peculiar octagonal Game Larder, set on an exposed hillside with wonderful views over the 17th-century stew ponds to the spire of Farnborough church.
 Though the Game Larder had a practical purpose for storing game, it is designed in the style of a temple, with four Tuscan columns supporting a loggia.

 Other Garden Highlights

-Below the house a path leads down the sloping hill to the lake, and on the way it passes 'Granny's Garden, a delightful Italianate rose garden and alcove, which replaced an earlier Georgian orangery.
-At the base of the path is a grotto and small cascade.
+Below the house, a path leads down the sloping hill to the lake.
+On the way, it passes 'Granny's Garden', a delightful Italianate rose garden and alcove, which replaced an earlier Georgian orangery.
+At the base of the path are a grotto and small cascade.
 When we visited there was a swan nesting at the tip of the lake, and the path let us approach quite close to the nest without disturbing the mother swan.

 About Farnborough Hall

 Address: nr Banbury, Farnborough, Warwickshire, England, OX17 1DU